DORSET WEDDING GUIDE

 Many photographers blend elements of this approach with others, depending on the expectations of the couple.

 Style is only one part of the wider picture.
 The structure of the day, the venue you choose and how much time you allow for different parts of the celebration all influence how the photography feels.
-If you would like a broader overview of how everything fits together, you can read my guide on how to plan your wedding photography.
+If you would like a broader overview of how everything fits together, you can read the guide on how to plan your wedding photography.

 Pin It on Pinterest